What is an endometrial biopsy?

 Read the form carefully and ask questions if something is not clear.

-- Generally, you won’t need to do any preparation before the procedure.
-However, your
+Generally, you won’t need to do any preparation before the procedure.
+But your healthcare

 iodine, latex, tape, or anesthesia.